learnk8s/learnk8s.io/src/advancedKubectl/content.md

 If you use kubectl command completion, then you're probably used to auto-complete things like resource names.
 But can you still do that when you use the aliases?

-*That's an important question, because if it wouldn't work, that would undo some of the benefits of these aliases!*
+*That's an important question because if it wouldn't work, that would undo some of the benefits of these aliases!*

 The answer depends on which shell you use.